MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 }
 ```

-At this point, you have a working React application with no errors, some basic styling, and a button
+At this point, you have a working React app, some basic styling, and a button
 that you'll use to connect to MetaMask.

 ![Initial App State with Button](../assets/tutorials/react-dapp/pt1-01.png)